History about the charity

 The board of directors includes parents who share a common passion, seeking effective and equitable support for their child, they each bring their unique skills and attributes to operate the charity.

 Together with national organisations, research institutes, our partnership with Australian universities, global organisations of SATB2, we acknowledge the challenges now and ahead and are willing to take them head-on to reach for possibilities for our community and their families.
-SATB2 connect supports those diagnosed with the condition and those who share their symptoms; we advocate for equitable treatment for all those diagnosed in Australia, New Zealand and our neighbouring countries within the Asia-Pacific region because we believe no one should be left behind.
+SATB2 connect supports those diagnosed with the condition and those who share their symptoms; we advocate for equitable treatment for all those diagnosed in Australia, New Zealand, Asia including the Middle East because we believe no one should be left behind.

 Board of Directors